 Could the technology finally exist?
 Patent applications and patents can give us an insight into coming trends in technology.
 In recent years, a number of patent applications filed by big players including Samsung, Apple, Huawei, LG, and Motorola have been published in this space.

 Samsung, a frontrunner in the field of foldable technology having released a number of concept videos over the past few years, was recently granted multiple patents for foldable displays/devices.
 It was originally rumoured that the Samsung foldable phones would comprise one screen that folded down the middle.
-Then, last year, reports stated that Samsung was working on a smartphone design comprising three screens.
+Then, last year (as conceptualised in Figure 1 below), reports stated that Samsung were working on a smartphone design comprising three screens.
 A first screen that functions when the device is folded, and two more screens which, when the device is unfolded, form one larger, tablet-sized screen.
-What is not known is if there will be any division or inconsistency along the fold of the screen.
+What is not known is if the two screens will look as seamless as they do in Figure 1 or if there will be any division or inconsistency along the fold of the screen.

-Motorola filed a patent application that has recently published and is directed to a similar invention as Samsung’s three screen version.
-However, the patent application, titled “Three part foldable housing supporting multiple use positions in an electronic device”, shows an invention comprising two screens which, when the device is folded, are located on the outside of the device.
+Motorola filed a patent application that has recently published and is directed to a similar invention as that shown in Figure 1.
+However, the patent application, titled “Three part foldable housing supporting multiple use positions in an electronic device”, shows an invention (as seen in Figure 4) comprising two screens which, when the device is folded, are located on the outside of the device.
 The device may then be unfolded such that the two screens form one larger screen and provide a tablet-like mode.
-Also described is a housing part which can serve as both a cover to protect the display when folded, and also as a stand to prop up the device during use (a function provided by many external device covers sold today).
+Also described is a housing part (reference numeral 216 in Figure 4) which can serve as both a cover to protect the display when folded, and also as a stand to prop up the device during use (a function provided by many external device covers sold today).

 Both LG and Huawei have also been working on the field of foldable technology.
 LG have demonstrated working foldable displays and recently registered a design illustrating a “mobile phone with a flexible display which can be folded in half”.
 Huawei filed a patent application for a foldable smartphone similar to the Motorola two-screen device which can fold out into a single larger screen.
 A foldable phone by Huawei has been tipped for a late 2018 release.